-Fig. 9.9 Schematic drawing of choroidal thinning and atrophy. (a) In high myopes the choroid is thinner, with what appears to be attenuation of the middle choroid in particular.
-The larger choroidal vessels may fill much of the thickness of the choroid. (b) With increasing thinning of the choroid, the larger choroidal blood vessels indent the overlying RPE monolayer. (c) The choroid appears to become so attenuated in older highly myopic patients that it no longer maintains the vitality of the overlying retina and retinal pigment epithelium, or itself for that matter.
+Fig. 10.9 Schematic drawing of choroidal thinning and atrophy. (a) In high myopes, the choroid is thinner, with what appears to be attenuation of the middle choroid in particular.
+The larger choroidal vessels may fill much of the thickness of the choroid. (b) With increasing thinning of the choroid, the larger choroidal blood vessels indent the overlying RPE monolayer. (c) The choroid appears to become so attenuated in older highly myopic patients that it no longer maintains the vitality of the overlying retina and retinal pigment epithelium or itself for that matter.
 Areas of absence of the outer retina, RPE, and choroid appear.
 The remaining tissue is essentially the inner retina.
-Since this is transparent and the underlying tissue is the sclera, these areas appear white detachment in pathologic myopia because the defect was thought to represent an elevation of the retina and the retinal pigment epithelium (RPE).
-Peripapillary detachment in pathologic myopia was found in 4.9 % of highly myopic eyes in a series reported by Shimada and coworkers [83].
-A steep excavation of the inferior myopic conus was detected adjacent to the peripapillary detachment [84].
-Revision of the concepts involving the lesion highlighted some aspects that were inconsistent with the known pathoanatomy of RPE detachments - the lesion appeared to be a cavity but appeared to be located in the choroid [85, 86].
-Tateno and colleagues thought the RPE was not separated from the choroid; instead there was a schisis within the choroid [85].
-In their case description, Toranzo and colleagues stated, "deep hyporeflectivity was present in the underlying choroid, resembling an intrachoroidal cavitation separating the retinal pigment epithelium from the sclera" [86].
-As a consequence they changed the name of the defect to peripapillary intrachoroidal cavitation (ICC) [86].
-Wei and associates expanded on the concept of peripapillary ICC and proposed a complex of forces composed of "posterior expansion force, the vitreous traction force, and the vitreous fluid dynamics determine the size and shape of the lesion" [87].
-Investigation of a series of 16 eyes
+Since this is transparent and the underlying tissue is the sclera, these areas appear white

-Fig. 9.10 OCT examples of advanced choroidal atrophy in high myopia. (a) The choroid is attenuated in this eye and two larger choroidal vessels (arrows) are seen elevating the RPE.
+Fig. 10.10 OCT examples of advanced choroidal atrophy in high myopia. (a) The choroid is attenuated in this eye, and two larger choroidal vessels (arrows) are seen elevating the RPE.
 Some authors have called these elevations "choroidal microfolds," which is clearly incorrect since the choroid is not folded.
 In areas of loss of the RPE, there is increased light transmission to deeper layers (open arrowheads).
-Within this zone what appears to be Bruch's membrane is seen (arrowheads). (b) With more profound loss of the choroid, the RPE terminates leaving a vestige of Bruch's membrane (white arrowhead) and remnants of Bruch's membrane (yellow arrowhead).
+Within this zone, what appears to be Bruch's membrane is seen (arrowheads). (b) With more profound loss of the choroid, the RPE terminates leaving a vestige of Bruch's membrane (white arrowhead) and remnants of Bruch's membrane (yellow arrowhead).
 Around a larger choroidal vessel, there appears to be residual portions of associated choroidal stroma (blue arrowhead).
 The double-ended white arrow shows a stretch of the posterior pole without any visible vascularized choroid.
 Note the loss of substance and laminations in the overlying retina. (c) This eye shows a nearly complete loss of the choroid in the region of the OCT scan.
-There are two remaining larger choroidal vessels with small vestiges of choroidal tissue (blue arrowheads). (d) In an eve with more chronic loss of the choroid, as shown by the extent of the double-ended white arrow, the overlying retina is remarkably thinned with peripapillary ICC using EDI-OCT and SS-OCT showed an interesting anatomic configuration [90].
-The sclera in the region of the conus was displaced posteriorly and the backwards deflection of the sclera continued into the region of the
+There are two remaining larger choroidal vessels with small vestiges of choroidal tissue (blue arrowheads). (d) In an eye with more chronic loss of the choroid, as shown by the extent of the double-ended white arrow, the overlying retina is remarkably thinned likely takes a toll and decreases the integrity of the choriocapillaris in an affected area.